jbshep/conversational-python-legacy/chapters/ch2_cond.md

 Different states in the U.S. have different rules for when one is allowed to obtain a license to drive an automobile.
 One common practice is to allow individuals who are 16 or older to get a license.
-Suppose we wished to write a Python program that tells people if they are eligible to obtain a driver’s license in their state.
+Suppose we wished to write a Python program that tells people if they are eligible to obtain a driver's license in their state.
 We might prompt users for their respective ages, and then we could respond appropriately.
-Let’s use the code in Listing~\ref{code:driver_start} as our starting point.
+Let's use the code in Listing~\ref{code:driver_start} as our starting point.

 \begin{codelisting}